angrynerds-pl/kpz-testownik-api/README.md

 if not set server will be listening on port `8080`.

 ## Databbase
 Project uses document-oriented database `mongoDB`.
-After start application conects to `mongodb://localhost/testownik` database.
+After start application conects to `mongodb://testwonik_db_host/testownik` database.
+Before start you need to specify env variable `testownik_db_host`.